Krathish-sk/React-Redux-WatchNow/README.md

 ## Features

-_Render all movies, Render all shows, Get Single movie/show details, Search movies, Like a movie, Dislike a movie, User authentication, User profile edit/update_
+_Render all movies, Render all shows, Get Single movie/show details, Search movies, Like a movie, Dislike a movie,Like a show, Dislike a show, User Liked shows, User liked movies User authentication, User profile edit/update_